opencog/sensory/DesignNotes-K.md

   This could be confusing for those who expected something else.
   Distinct  `FileSysNode` can be created by using `file:///bad-url` and then `cd`-ing to the desired location.

+  Given that there is no way to close open `ContainerValues` in Atomese, then spawning a new one for each "watch" does not entirely make sense.
+  It gloms up the c++ code, certainly, and requires tracking multiple threads, which seems like overkill.
+Thus, there is an alternative design.
+Here, a FileSysNode behaves normally, up until the point that the "watch" command is issued.
+At this point, it changes behavior: the watch closes the earlier `QueueValue` used for reads, creates a new UnisetValue in it's place.
+It then spawns a thread that will listen for changes, and write those changes to the UnisetValue.
+  This will continue, until the `*-close-*` message is sent, which will close the UnisetValue, and reset everything.
+This seems to be a smaller, less complex design.

+  The main drawback is that it seems slightly incompatible with how the other commands work ... sort-of-ish.
+In other ways, it works sort-of-ish like unix shells, doing pipein in the foreground...
+  I guess.
+The right style is just not clear right now.